THE ULTIMATE QUEENSTOWN WEDDING PHOTOGRAPHY GUIDE – BY PATRICK FALLON / QUEENSTOWN WEDDING PHOTOGRAPHER

 SIGN THE CONTRACT

-Firstly, if your Photographe doesn’t ask you to sign a contract be very cautious.
+Firstly, if your Wedding Photographer doesn’t ask you to sign a contract, be very cautious.
 Not having a contract isn’t necessarily a sign that your Photographer intends to do anything suspicious.
 But it IS an indicator that your Photographer probably isn’t very experienced.
 Anybody that has been working as a Full Time Wedding Photographer for any length of time will have learnt that having a good contract is essential.
-And not just to protect the Photographer.
+And not just to protect themselves/the Photographer.
 The contract is also there to protect you, the client.
 Most importantly, the contract makes your agreement with your Photographer concrete and totally transparent.
-Trust me, you want a contract.
+So trust me, you want a contract.

 REAL WEDDING EXAMPLES WHERE HAVING A CONTRACT SAVED THE DAY